 That sets the final destination for the new campaign.

 Life on the boat reached a point where Asil was going to retire, and pass the craft on to “the foundlings”.
-They had several regular ports that he was registered in and took jobs in, as well as a few that were homes to the institutions he had paid to educate and train them.
+They were to take the crew home after and decide what to do with their lives at that point.
 In the midst of trying to decide what his final port would be, a massive storm descended upon them, blowing them due east for days.
 It was an odd storm, a cold storm – probably one aided by the hoarwinds from the Lich Lords of the north down the Red March.
-The mast snapped, and holes were made in the hull that required the elemental to work overtime to pump the water out.
+They had become common, in fact that year was one of the lake’s “Long Winter” – unusually cold on the surface and ice even accumulated at the edges of the massive lake as the anger of the Lich Lords manifested.
+The elemental bound to the boat had always allowed it to break free, and even assist others caught in the sudden ice that could put holes in hulls like a grasping hand.
+The boat was drenched, the mast accumulated ice and snapped, and holes were made in the hull that required the elemental to work overtime to pump the water out.
 Asil, in his usual paternal and selfless way, arranged for the safety of the foundlings first.

 In the end, Asil got the last of the foundlings in the longboat and was assisting the crew to get the 2 jollyboats into the water when a wave came from the north and capsized the entire boat.
 The foundlings have a hazy recognition of a giant hand that seemed to be part of the wave, a massive hand of water.
 Perhaps the angry druids of Pranin Moorswood far away had finally gotten tired of supporting the bound greater elemental.
-A few could swear that a massive spectral ice covered hand pushed the boat beneath the waves, and that a chain wrapped about its wrist and pulled the hand up.
 There was a lot of confusion and all of them were disoriented.
 The storm quit almost as fast as it came out, leaving the foundlings aground on the east shore of Lake Caolite with the few goods they could quickly carry as they abandoned the ship.
+All the treasury of that Asil had carried from The gallants was lost in the depths of Lake Caolite.

-Thus vanished Asil and his crew… Word did get out on Lake Caolite that his ship was downed with all hands but that no one survived and there were no witnesses.
+Thus vanished Asil, his boat, and his crew… Word did get out on Lake Caolite that his ship was downed with all hands but that no one survived, no wreckage was found, and there were supposedly no witnesses.
+Nothing but rumors followed in its sinking in the major north and south ports on the lake.

-4 = 1 item per PC can be taken
+4 = 1 minor charm/item per PC can be taken (treasury gone)

 Request to Ben: 100% for “i can either roll for the ending or you can pick” / DISCORD CHECK = 4 (by Ben)